 With such fantastic local countryside, it is easy to see why so many non-fishing companions like to travel to the lodge for relaxation and the chance to walk in and experience the beauty of Norway.

-If you have any questions on any of the Atlantic Salmon fishing we offer then contact us in the office, our experienced team will be happy to help you with any queries you have.
+If you have any questions regarding Gaula River Norway fishing holidays, make sure to contact us today to save any disappointment.
+Alternatively, you can view all our Atlantic Salmon fishing destinations here.
+If you want to know more about any of the Atlantic Salmon fishing we offer, contact us in the office today.
+Our experienced team will be happy to help you with any queries you have.
 Additionally, you can request a free brochure.